rexionmars/snake/README.md

 |    PUSH    |        |   PUSH |
 |    MINUS   |    -   |   SUB  |
 |    DUMP    |    .   |   DUMP |

-**WARNING!
-THIS LANGUAGE IS A WORK IN PROGRESS!
-ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
-USE THIS LANGUAGE AT YOUR OWN RISK!**